Causal Inference

 It is of interest to note that in this setting, we observe the outcome from parallel Universe 1 for people who were randomly assigned to the treatment condition and we observe the outcome from parallel Universe 2 for people who were randomly assigned to the control condition.
 Notice this in the table below:

-When people are randomly assigned to receive the treatment condition (condition_rct.f == “treatment”), then the PTSD score that we observe (ptsd_rct) is equal to the PTSD score in Universe 1 (where everyone received the treatment) and the PTSD score in Universe 2 (where no one received the treatment) is missing.
+When people are randomly assigned to receive the treatment condition (condition_rct.f == “treatment group”), then the PTSD score that we observe (ptsd_rct) is equal to the PTSD score in Universe 1 (where everyone received the treatment) and the PTSD score in Universe 2 (where no one received the treatment) is unobserved.
 For these people, the factual outcome is the PTSD score when treatment is received (the Universe 1 outcome) and the counterfactual outcome is the PTSD score when treatment is withheld (the Universe 2 outcome).
 The counterfactual outcome is missing because in the real world we don’t observe what happens to this group of people when treatment is withheld.

 The table below presents the data for people who were randomly assigned to the treatment condition in the RCT.

-On the other hand, notice that when people are randomly assigned to receive the control condition (condition_rct.f == “control”), then the PTSD score that we observe (ptsd_rct) is equal to the PTSD score in Universe 2 (where no one received the treatment) and the PTSD score in Universe 1 (where everyone received the treatment) is missing.
+On the other hand, notice that when people are randomly assigned to receive the control condition (condition_rct.f == “control group”), then the PTSD score that we observe (ptsd_rct) is equal to the PTSD score in Universe 2 (where no one received the treatment) and the PTSD score in Universe 1 (where everyone received the treatment) is unobserved.
 For these people, the factual outcome is the PTSD score when treatment is withheld (the Universe 2 outcome) and the counterfactual outcome is the PTSD score when treatment is received (the Universe 1 outcome).
 The counterfactual outcome is missing because in the real world we don’t observe what happens to this group of people when treatment is given.

 The table below presents the data for people who were randomly assigned to the control condition in the RCT.